BlockSigner/cove/site/content/english/identification.md

 {{< content text=center top=16 bottom=8 width=narrow >}}
 {{% markdown %}}
-Identity verification
+Identification
 for electronic signing
 ===============
 Each e-signature must be uniquely attributable to one person.
 Therefore, Skribble requires the identification of the signatories.
-The procedures differ depending on the application.
+The procedures differ depending on the type of contract.
 {{% /markdown %}}
 {{< /content >}}